Chew/JDA-Chewtils-Patches/README.md

 I try to fix bugs and bring over PRs still pending upstream.
 Ultimately it has features I'd like to see that many others might not, but you may.

 I'm open to suggestions.
-Feel free to open an issue and I'll try to get it done.
+Feel free to open an issue, and I'll try to get it done.